Skip to Content

 Where to start and end the river float:

 There are two entry points to the Columbia River float.
 The first is along Columbia River Road, which gives you the longest time floating.
 To find the exact location, drive on your way to Columbia Lake Provincial Park until you make two sharp turns like an S bend down a steep hill.
-Just after this turn is the drop-off point.
-From here, the float takes just over 2 hours in spring and up to 4 hours at the end of summer.

 The second and shorter option starts near the Spruce Grove Campground along the Kootenay Highway.
 I’ve personally never started from here but have heard it takes under 1.5 hours in the spring and under 3 hours in the summer.